 - Monitor diversity among people making applications for jobs

-- Take positive action to help disabled people assure themselves that a candidate has the disability where the job genuinely requires the jobholder to have a disability
+- Take positive action to help disabled people assure themselves that a candidate has the disability where the job genuinely requires the jobholder to have a disability.

 Once a person has passed the interview and has been offered a job then it is permitted for Employers to ask appropriate health-related questions.

 The Equality Act retains the previous framework that was in place for Equal Pay.
-This means that in most circumstances a challenge to pay inequality and other contractual terms and conditions still has to be made by comparison with a real person of the opposite sex in the same employment (doing “like” work, “work related as equivalent” (under a job evaluation scheme) or “work of an equal value” to an employee of the opposite sex employed by the same employer or possibly an associated employer).
+This means that in most circumstances a challenge to pay inequality and other contractual terms and conditions still has to be made by comparison with a real person of the opposite sex in the same employment (doing “like” work, “work-related as equivalent” [under a job evaluation scheme] or “work of an equal value” to an employee of the opposite sex employed by the same employer or possibly an associated employer).

 However, a change in the Equality Act allows a claim of direct pay discrimination to be made, where no real person comparator can be found.
-This means that a claimant who can show evidence that they would have received better remuneration from their employer if they were of a different sex may have a claim, even if there is no-one of the opposite sex doing equal work in the organisation.
+This means that a claimant who can show evidence that they would’ve received better remuneration from their employer if they were of a different sex may have a claim, even if there is no-one of the opposite sex doing equal work in the organisation.
 This would be a claim under sex discrimination.

 A ruling by the Supreme Court at the end of June 2013 has effectively handed women the legal right to demand the same pay as male colleagues doing a different job of ‘equal value’.

 Basically, if you are an employee or worker who is paid less than someone of the opposite sex doing “like” (similar) work, equivalent work (same grade/band) or work of equal value (the job has equivalent demands) then you are covered by this Act.
-If you make a successful Equal Pay claim you can recover back pay (the difference between what you receive and the ‘comparator’ received, for up to 6 years) and will be entitled to receive the new pay in the future.
+If you make a successful Equal Pay claim, you can recover back pay (the difference between what you receive and the ‘comparator’ received, for up to six years) and you’ll be entitled to receive the new pay in the future.
 “Equal Pay” includes basic pay, overtime rates, bonuses, commission, allowances, redundancy pay, notice pay, benefits, pension entitlements, performance targets, holiday entitlement, overtime availability.

-Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
-It can also not be seen as specific advice for individual cases.
-Please also note that there are differences in legislation in Northern Ireland.
+Please note that the advice given on this website and by our advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
+It also can’t be seen as specific advice for individual cases.
+Please also note there are differences in legislation in Northern Ireland.